Our products

 How many times a week should you eat fish to get enough omega-3?

-Yes, canned fish in olive oil retains between 85% and 95% of its original omega-3 content.
+Yes, canned fish in olive oil retains between 85% and 95% of the original omega-3 content.
 Olive oil protects fatty acids from oxidation during storage.
-Canned goods are one of the most practical and economical sources of omega-3.
+Canned fish is one of the most practical and economical sources of omega-3.

-Is the omega-3 from fish the same as that from flax or chia seeds?
+Is omega-3 from fish the same as from flax or chia seeds?

 Do I need to take omega-3 supplements if I eat fish?